fareeha09/systems_project1/README.md

 by Fareeha Tabassum

 ### Features:
-- [x] reads commands and parses with space
+- [x] Reads commands and parses with space
 - [x] cd and exit works
 - [x] fork and exec other commands work
-- [x] Parses multiple commands on one line
+- [x] Parses multiple commands on one line with ; works
 - [ ] Redirects using >, <
 - [ ] pipes :(
 ### Attempted (I'll add stuff here tmrw when I've completed it to the best of my ability):